Skip to main content

 Notification Delivery

-Notifications are sent in near real-time when events occur.
+Most notifications are sent in near real-time when events occur.
 Each delivery attempt is logged internally with status (sent or failed) and error details if applicable.
 Failed deliveries are not automatically retried.

 warning